FuelLabs/fuel-connectors/.github/pull_request_template.md

 # Checklist

-- [ ] I've added error handling for all actions/requests, and verified how this error will show on UI.
+- [ ] I've added error handling for all actions/requests, and verified how this error will show on UI. (or there was no error handling)
-- [ ] I've reviewed all the copies changed/added in this PR (use AI if needs help)
-- [ ] I've included the reference to the issues being closed (Github and/or Linear)
-- [ ] I've changed the Docs to reflect my changes (project setup, run commands, etc…)
-- [ ] I've put docs links where it may be helpful.
-- [ ]
-- [ ] I've added error handling for all actions/requests, and verified how it will show on UI (or verifying error handling was needed)
-- [ ] I've reviewed all the copies changed/added in this PR, using AI if needed (or no copy changes were made)
+- [ ] I've reviewed all the copy changed/added in this PR, using AI if needed. (or there was no copy changes)
-- [ ] I've included the reference to the Github and/or Linear issues being closed (or no issues to reference)
+- [ ] I've included the reference to the issues being closed from Github and/or Linear (or there was no issues)
-- [ ] I've changed the Docs to reflect my changes (or no doc updates were needed)
+- [ ] I've changed the Docs to reflect my changes (or it was not needed)
-- [ ] I've put docs links where it may be helpful (or no doc links were needed)
+- [ ] I've put docs links where it may be helpful (or it was not needed)
+- [ ] I checked the resulting UI both in Light and Dark mode (or no UI changes were made)
+- [ ] I **reviewed** the **entire PR** myself (preferably, on GH UI)